 Wellbeing Support and Counselling

-Include within our self-help resources below is a link to Student Space, a new student wellbeing platform developed to make it easier for university students to find the support they need during the coronavirus pandemic.
-Access dedicated support by phone or text, browse information and tools to help you through the challenges of coronavirus and find what support is available to you at UCSD.
+Student Space is a student wellbeing platform developed to make it easier for university students to find the support they need during the coronavirus pandemic.

-Our friendly Support and Wellbeing team are on hand to support your mental health and wellbeing needs, and help you reach your potential here at UCSD.
+Our friendly Wellbeing team are on hand to support your mental health and wellbeing needs, and help you reach your potential here at UCSD.